devfake/flox/README.md

 Flox
 ===============
 Flox is a self hosted Movie watch list.
-It's build on top of PHP (Laravel), MySQL and Vue.js and uses [The Movie Database](https://www.themoviedb.org/) API.
+It's build on top of Laravel and Vue.js and uses [The Movie Database](https://www.themoviedb.org/) API.
 The rating based on an 3-Point system for `good`, `medium` and `bad`.

 ###[Try live demo](http://80.240.132.120/flox-demo/public/) and [login](http://80.240.132.120/flox-demo/public/login) with `demo / demo` to add new movies or change ratings.